iShares make investing simple, easy and efficient for investors of all sizes

 Cookies are small text files that are stored in your computer’s memory and hard drive when you visit certain web pages.
 They are used to enable websites to function or to provide information to the owners of a website.

-Analytical purposes: Analytical cookies allow us to recognise, measure and track visitors to our Websites.
+- Analytical purposes: Analytical cookies allow us to recognise, measure and track visitors to our Websites and compile a record of this usage information.
 This helps us to improve and develop the way our Websites work, for example, by determining whether site visitors can find information easily, or by identifying the aspects of websites that are of the most interest to them.

 Your cookie preferences